 (including the brackets) and an example is: point_radius:[2.355128 48.861118 16km] OR point_radius:[-41.287336 174.761070 20mi]

-Bounding Box If you have a larger area to search for, you can specify 2 coordinates to form a bounding rectangle (called “box” for some reason) to restrict the Tweet search to.
+If you have a larger area to search for, you can specify 2 coordinates to form a bounding rectangle (called “box” for some reason) to restrict the Tweet search to.
 The format is: bounding_box:[west_long south_lat east_long north_lat]

 where the width and height of the box can be up to 25 miles.
 An example is: bounding_box:[-105.301758 39.964069 -105.178505 40.09455]

-While this option is available to all access levels, in reality it’s probably only useful for the Academic Research Track as you’ll otherwise be limited to only the past week of Twitter data.
-To specify a time range to get Tweets back, you need to use the start_time
+While this option is available to all access levels, in reality it’s probably only useful for Pro Twitter API users querying the full archive, as you’ll otherwise be limited to only the past week of Twitter data.

 and end_time